twhipple/Used_Car_Price_Regression_Model/README.md

 ## Intro
-This repo is my attempt to create a linear regression model for used cars.
 This dataset comes from a collection of UK Used Car listing that were scraped and assembled for use.
 I chose to start off with the Toyota dataset because I happen to own one myself.
 The price is in English Pounds but for the use of this notebook I don't think I will be dealing with it - though I suppose I could figure out how to determine the exchange rate into Dollars depending on the year.
+I'm more interested in doing some EDA of the dataset and then building some Regression Models.
+Perhaps my model could one day estimate how much my own Toyota is worth!

 ## README Outline